ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 told between the brothers Seth and Cain.
 Although they did not interact with eachother, they had one encounter.
 In this encounter, the result was not a murder, but instead, a mutual understanding.
-Because of this, this story does not get as much attention as the Cain and Abel story, but without the Cain and Seth story, the lineage of Seth would not be as prominant, nor as full force as it became.
+Because of this, this story does not get as much attention as the Cain and Abel story, but without the Seth and Cain story, the lineage of Seth would not be as prominant, nor as full force as it became.
 It is because of this encounter that things began to take the shape they did as Seth and his descendents began to populate the human race.

-It's difficult to know exactly what when on between these two men in the cabin that they had their conversation.
-In fact, because it was just the two of them, and neither one kept a transcript of the exact words that went down, we can only speculate through vision what might have been said.
+It's difficult to know exactly what went on between these two men in the cabin that they had their conversation.
+In fact, because it was just the two of them, and neither one kept a transcript of the exact words that were said, we can only speculate through vision what might have been said.
 However, we will not let this obstacle deter us in our pursuit of the truth, and we will find in our minds eye the conversation that Seth and Cain had on that day.

 Our story begins with the birth of a child.
-This childs name is Seth.
+This child's name is Seth.
 The child is born to the world, and in the world of this child, there are his parents, and himelf.
 As the child begins to grow, he begins to learn how to tend to the gardens.
 He becomes skilled at it.
 He also learns how to defend himself when creatures attack.
 In fact, when he was merely eleven, he saw a bear coming to attack his father as his father was weighed down by the farm equipment, and could not defend himself.
 Seth grabbed the nearest sharp farmming tool, and attacked the bear relentlessly with it.
 He did not kill the bear, but he warded it off enough for his father to free himself from the equipment.

 As Seth grows up, he asks questions about the world around them.
 Adam and Eve are able to educate him as best they are able.
 They tell Seth that the cannot